 Champlain's Student Health Services are open to all students, whether they're covered by college insurance or their parent or guardian's policy.
 Health Services is available for both on-campus resident and commuter students.

 The mission of Champlain's Student Health Services is to provide health care through preventative, diagnostic, therapeutic, and rehabilitative services.
 These services are focused not only on the individual, but also on the College community as a whole.
 The health staff is dedicated to providing humane care and competent treatment, along with responsible referrals when indicated.

 Champlain provides the following health services, as well as assistance with many other health-related problems and questions to all students:

-Student Health Services is located in Whiting Hall.
+Student Health Services is located at the ground level of Whiting Hall.

 Illness and injury may occasionally impact a student's ability to attend class or to complete assignments.
 Students in this situation are urged to notify their instructors immediately when an illness or injury prevents them from attending a class or completing work.
 The Health Center does not provide written medical excuses for class absences.
 Students may request documentation to verify the date and time they were seen at the Health Center, but no further information will be provided.
 Students are responsible for making up all work missed.